Employer: CAMH - Shkaabe Makwa

 - Must be First Nations, Inuit or Métis

-- Advanced proficiency in Microsoft Office including Word, Excel, PowerPoint, Access
+- Advanced user of Microsoft Office products including Word, Excel, and PowerPoint.

 - Vaccines (COVID-19 and others) are a requirement of the job unless you have an exemption on a medical ground pursuant to the Ontario Human Rights Code.